YU-Zhejian/art_modern/Readme.md

 **WARNING** Largely under development in internal Git hosting.
 The Git repository on GitHub may not reflect latest status.

+## Motivation

+ART is an excellent software for simulating reads from a reference genome.
+However, it comes with following limitations:

+- The implementation is not parallelized.
+- The implementation may consume too much memory or fail on genomes that contains limited number of chromosomes of enormous sizes.
+- The implementation may consume too much memory or fail on transcriptome or template collection that contains enormous number of contigs (cDNAs or other types of template molecules).
+- The implementation only supports unified coverage, which is not suitable for transcriptome simulation where each cDNA molecule have its own expression level.
+- The implementation outputs alignments in SAM format, which is not space-efficient.

+So, we developed `art_modern` using the following ideas:

+- Parallelization is implemented using another layer of abstraction, simulation job, which can be taken as a unit of work in one thread \& process \& co-routine, etc.
+- The SAM output format was re-implemented using [HTSLib](https://www.htslib.org/), which allows BAM output format with minimal modifications of code.
+- Multiple FASTA parsers were added.
+For example, the `htslib` parser allows on-disk random access of enormous genomes without reading them into memory, while the `stream` parser allows streaming of FASTA files.

 ## Quick Start

 Build the project using: